Heart disease conditions

 Atrial fibrillation is when your heart beats fast or irregularly.
 This type of arrhythmia affects some 350,000 Canadians.

-Cardiac arrest occurs when the heart suddenly and unexpectedly stops beating.
+Cardiac arrest occurs when the heart suddenly stops beating.
 Cardiac arrest is a medical emergency.
 Death will occur within minutes after the heart stops.

 Cardiomyopathy is a disease of the heart muscle that reduces its ability to pump blood.

 Congenital heart disease

 Congenital heart disease is a heart condition you’re born with.
 There are many types of congenital heart conditions and defects.

 Coronary artery disease is the most common form of heart disease.
 It happens when arteries in the heart are blocked.